On Axisymmetric and Stationary Solutions of the Self-Gravitating Vlasov System: Numerical Method

-Following the FEM, these problems are solved by triangulating the solution domain (creating a mesh), and solving the problems in a finite dimensional subspace $V_h \subset V$, which is spanned by piecewise polynomial functions.
-For the results presented here, we have used a continuous piecewise linear function space.
-The FEM allows great freedom in choosing the mesh, and in particular allows us to use a very large mesh which is refined in the region of the matter support.
-The solutions constructed in this paper are done so on a variety of meshes which are chosen according to the particular solution.
+These variational problems are discretized using a finite dimensional subspace $V_h \subset V$, which is spanned by piecewise polynomial functions over an unstructured triangular mesh on D. The mesh is taken to be large compared to the support of the matter -- typically taken the radius to be $r_b = 50$ for solutions with zero net angular momentum and $r_b = 100$ for solutions with non-zero net angular momentum -- and is refined in the region of matter support.
 Although we are exploring fully adaptive mesh schemes presently, the meshes used here are generated a~priori to match solution characteristics.
-In the present work, we have typically taken the radius to be $r_b = 50$ for solutions with zero net angular momentum and $r_b = 100$ for solutions with non-zero net angular momentum.